 Additional findings affecting the eyes may occur including absence of some tissue from the colored portion of the eye (iris coloboma), giving the eye a “keyhole” appearance and improper developed of the nerve-rich membrane lining the eyes (retina).
 The retina converts visual images into nerves, which are then relayed to the brain.
 In some individuals with partial monosomy 11q a condition called tortuosity of the retinal vessels may occur.
 In this condition, the tiny vessels that supply blood to the retina may be twisted and malformed.

-Some individuals with partial monosomy 11q experience some degree of hearing impairment.
 Eczema, a skin condition in which individuals develop an inflamed, scaly, red rash that is often itchy, may also occur.

-In some cases, affected infants may also have abnormalities of the genital and urinary (genitourinary) systems.
+Some affected infants may also have abnormalities of the genital and urinary (genitourinary) systems.
 For example, females may have an abnormal passage between the bladder and the vagina (vescicovaginal fistula).
 In affected males, the urinary opening (meatus) may appear on the underside of the penis (hypospadias); the testes may fail to descend into the scrotum (cryptorchidism); and/or portions of the large intestine may protrude through an abnormal opening in muscles of the groin (inguinal hernia).

 Partial monosomy 11q is a rare disorder in which a portion of the long (q) of chromosome 11 is missing (deleted).
 Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual.
 Pairs of human chromosomes are numbered from 1 through 22, and an additional 23rd pair of sex chromosomes which include one X and one Y chromosome in males and two X chromosomes in females.
 Each chromosome has a short arm designated “p” and a long arm designated “q”.
 Chromosomes are further sub-divided into many bands that are numbered.
 The numbered bands specify the location of the thousands of genes that are present on each chromosome.